Drive Revenue for Your Vet Clinic When Business Is Slow

 Room to grow

-According to data from the American Pet Products Association's 2023-2024 APPA National Pet Owners Survey, total pet industry expenditures in the US totaled $147 billion—up 7.5% from $136.8 billion in 2022.
+According to data from a recent American Pet Products Association pet owners survey, total pet industry expenditures in the US totaled $147 billion—up 7.5% from $136.8 billion in 2022.
 Of that total, $38.3 billion was spent on vet care and product sales.
 The organization expects these numbers to rise to $39.1 billion in 2024, which is largely based on estimates that about 66% of US households, or 86.9 million families, own a pet.
 Simply put, there's plenty of opportunity for gaining new customers in the forecast.

 If you're wondering what to do when business is slow, it may be time to up your marketing game.
 Here are five strategies you can implement to help you boost sales and attract customers.